Wumpf/IncludeToolbox/README.md

 *   Removal Order
     Wheater the tool should run from top to bottom or bottom to top (this can make a difference on the end result)

-To suppress removal of a single include, add a comment to its line containin_g_ _$include-toolbox-preserve$_
+To suppress removal of a single include, add a comment to its line containing _$include-toolbox-preserve$_

 ## Include-What-You-Use Integration